Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments: Modeling of the detector response

 \subsection{Digitization algorithm}

 The digitization algorithm determines the induced charge on each pad for each particle crossing a gas gap.
 The method is described in detail in ref.~\cite{digit}.
-The algorithm proceeds with the selection of the GEANT4 steps as follows: \begin{itemize} \item rejection of the energy depositions that are created more than $1\,\micro\second$ later than the primary particle generation time, \item rejection of steps with a null length, \item random step selection in order to reproduce a given efficiency, $\epsilon$, defined as the fraction of avalanches above the detection threshold of 0.1\,pC, \item association of a total charge, $Q$, produced by an avalanche with each energy deposition, \item application of a correction, $A(\theta)$, to the total charge, based on the angle $\theta$ between the step direction and the GRPC plane, whereby the dependence of $A$ on $\theta$ is extracted using muon data~\cite{digit}, \item application of a corrections, $\rho$ and $\rho^\prime$, to the total charge and to the efficiency based on the avalanche modeling, whereby the dependence of $\rho$ and $\rho^\prime$ on the energy deposit and data-taking conditions is described in Section~\ref{sec:avalanche}, \item merging of overlapping steps, \item distribution of the charges over the pads. \end{itemize} The amount of charge, $Q$, deposited in the anode, is used to populate the three-amplitude categories following three thresholds: $0.1$, $5$ and $15$\,pC.
-A charge $Q_0$ is first modeled by a Polya distribution~\cite{polya}:
+The algorithm proceeds with the selection of the GEANT4 steps as follows: \begin{itemize} \item rejection of the energy depositions that are created more than $1\,\micro\second$ later than the primary particle generation time, \item rejection of steps with a null length, \item random step selection in order to reproduce a given efficiency, $\epsilon$, defined as the fraction of avalanches above the detection threshold of 0.1\,pC, \item association of a total induced charge, $Q$, produced by an avalanche with each energy deposition, \item application of a correction, $A(\theta)$, to the total induced charge, based on the angle $\theta$ between the step direction and the GRPC plane, whereby the dependence of $A$ on $\theta$ is extracted using muon data~\cite{digit}, \item application of corrections, $\rho$ and $\rho^\prime$, to the total induced charge and to the efficiency based on the avalanche modeling, whereby the dependence of $\rho$ and $\rho^\prime$ on the energy deposit and data-taking conditions is described in Section~\ref{sec:avalanche}, \item a cut-off distance is defined, such as an avalanche development is cancelled if a second avalanche with more charges is present within this distance.
+This scale is tuned using particle showers to reproduce the observed multiplicities~\cite{digit}, \item distribution of the charges over the pads. \end{itemize} The amount of induced charges, $Q$, is used to populate the three-amplitude categories following three thresholds: $0.1$, $5$ and $15$\,pC.
+A charge $Q_0$ is first modeled by a Polya distribution~\cite{polya} using the data:

 where $\Gamma$ is the Gamma function. $\bar{Q}$ and $\delta$ are the average charge and the width of the charge distribution.
 They are derived from dedicated high energetic muon beams with a threshold scan method~\cite{digit}.
 The remaining parameters of the digitization are tuned in order to reproduce the number of hits observed in electromagnetic showers.